hapijs/joi/API.md

     * must be accompanied by `birth_year`
 * `password`
     * an optional string
-    * must satisfy the custom regex pattern
     * cannot appear together with `access_token`
     * must be accompanied by `repeat_password` and equal to it
 * `access_token`
     * an optional, unconstrained string or number
 * `birth_year`
-    * an integer between 1900 and 2013
+    * an optional integer
 * `email`
-    * a valid email address string
+    * an optional, well-formed email address string
     * must have two domain parts e.g. `example.com`
     * TLD must be `.com` or `.net`